 Q: Why did you choose your particular wedding and reception venue?

 A: Grace has her mind on having a “beach” like vibe for the wedding with touches of rose gold and pink everywhere….
 Oh, and don’t forget the flowers.
 So, we looked for the right spot and spent countless hours driving up and down Pacific Coast Highway looking for the perfect spot within our budget.
-Eventually we found Marina Park/Bay Lighthouse and were immediately stoked to see what a great job they have done in the past.
+Eventually, we found Marina Park/Bay Lighthouse and were immediately stoked to see what a great job they have done in the past.

 Q: Where did you draw some of your inspiration from for your wedding day?

-A: Grace was the mastermind to planning the wedding.
+A: Grace was the mastermind in planning the wedding.
 Her mom was an interior designer, so Grace picked up on her traits and looked up her favorite weddings that were classy, elegant, yet modern with just the right touch of LOVE.

 A: At first, Grace and I were planning on going to Hawaii.
 Then Trent got this random idea to go to Singapore and explore the world together finally as one.
 We ended up deciding the 24-hour flight wasn’t worth the cost and time we want to spend together.
 So, we ended up booking a flight to Cancun, but found out how dangerous it is to be there at this time and decided to cancel.
 Since the tickets are non-refundable, we are either going to fake a health reason to get our refund or we are going to go anyway and be extremely careful.
 Or we will go with our original plan and head to some tropical beach.